MahaLubbad/MahaLubbad/README.md

 ### About me
 I'm civil engineer, i'm currently learning web development.
 ### What do i do for fun ?
-I like walking outside in nature and watching movies.
+I like hiking and watching movies.
 ### Contact me ..
 *mahashour16@gmail.com*